MubashirUsman/jletty/README.txt

-This a LDAP server develop in Java.
+This is a LDAP server developed in Java.

 I created this project not to compete with Apache Directory (which I think you should use if you are looking for a java LDAP server) but to teach myself Java.
 The parser is handwritten (instead of using an ASN.1 compiler to generate code) and it's non-blocking, it uses Java NIO.